matteolefer/magic_cocktail/raspberry_pi/README.md

 ## Features

-* Web UI (Flask + Bootstrap) to choose a cocktail recipe from any browser.
+* Web UI powered by Flask with a neon nightclub theme (custom CSS, Google Fonts) to choose a cocktail recipe from any browser.
 * Recipes defined in `app.py` as pump proportions (three pumps supported by default).
 * UART protocol that sends commands such as `1:4000` to ask the STM32 to run pump **1** for **4000&nbsp;ms**.
 * Simple `/health` endpoint for monitoring.